alimpfard/citron_book/baby-steps.md

 and start the interpreter by executing `citron` and pressing `<return>`

 Once you have started the interpreter, it will greet you with a nice-looking ascii art,

 and the main prompt \(default `⠭⠕` \)

 Type `Pen writeln: 'Hello, World!'` followed by the return key.

-You shall see the magical words `Hello, World!` printed to the screen. \(and a `_` which signifies the object `Pen`\)
+You shall see the magical words `Hello, World!` printed to the screen. \(and a `[_:Object]` which signifies the object `Pen`; in general, Objects without the method toString are shown in this format: `[<name in current context>:Type]`\)

 Here's an example of what you might expect to see:

 ```
 $ citron
-Terminal: 20x77 - 0x0
+Terminal: 24x83 - 0x0
   _____ _ _
  / ____(_) |
 | |     _| |_ _ __ ___  _ __